Ukraine International Airlines Flight 752: Flight and crash

 after which the aircraft's track was recorded by primary radar only.
 Its last seconds were captured in several video recordings.
 The aircraft crashed in a park and fields on the edge of the village of Khalajabad, 15 km north-west of the airport, and about 10 mi east-northeast of the last missile strike, about six minutes after takeoff.
-There were no casualties on the ground.

 Shortly after the crash, emergency responders arrived in 22 ambulances, 4 bus ambulances, and a helicopter, but intense fires prevented a rescue attempt.
 The wreckage was strewn over a wide area, with no survivors found at the crash site.
 The aircraft was completely destroyed on impact.
 All 176 passengers and crew were killed.
 It was the deadliest aviation occurrence in terms of fatalities involving the Boeing 737 Next Generation fleet until Jeju Air Flight 2216 crashed in Muan nearly five years later.
-It is currently the third deadliest aviation incident or accident to involve a Boeing 737, behind Lion Air Flight 610 and the aforementioned Jeju Air Flight 2216.
+It is currently the third deadliest aviation incident or accident to involve a Boeing 737, behind Lion Air Flight 610 (a Boeing 737 MAX 8) and the aforementioned Jeju Air Flight 2216.